-In our opinion, the combined financial statements referred to above present fairly, in all material respects, the financial position of the Omaha Community Foundation and its supporting foundations as of December 31, 2020 and 2019, and the changes in their net assets and their cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying combined financial statements present fairly, in all material respects, the financial position of the Foundation as of December 31, 2021 and 2020, and the changes in their net assets and their cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.